npapano42/HexAI/README.md

 1. Go to Program -> New Program.
 The name can be whatever you want, but the command must be the command to run the main (`python main.py`).
 Working Directory should be left blank
 2. Hit `Ok` to save, then load the program by going to Program -> Connect Local Program and selecting the name given in the previous step
 3. If you get a blank error message, that means the CLI that powers the GUI is not correctly set up
-4. Now, if it loads, you can click to play against the AI.
-The game stan
+4. Now, if it loads, you can start to play against the AI.
+The game plays in a standard, turn-based form, with the user going first.
+The AI will think for 30 seconds by default

 ## CLI commands
 CLI commands are in the form of [command] [arguments] (for example, `play w e6`, `showboard`, and `genmove`)

 play - Play a stone of a given colour in a given cell.
-1st arg = colour (white/w or black/b).
-2nd arg = cell (ex. `play b a1`).
+1st arg = color (white = w or black = b).
+2nd arg = cell to play (ex. `play b a1`).
 Note that turn order is not enforced, and out of order turns resets the game tree for the agent

 genmove - Asks the AI to generate a move given the current board, and plays it.
 Defaults the color to the next player, however a single argument for the color can be set.
 Note that turn order is not enforced, and out of order turns resets the game tree for the agent